Beachbody Bike Review (MYX II) | From a SPIN® Instructor

 • Limited App Integration: Although this bike integrates with the Apple Watch, many other trackers and fitness app integrations are unavailable.

-Besides price, the only difference between the MYX II and the MYX II Plus is the additional equipment accompanying the purchase.
-MYX II Plus buyers receive the following:
+Besides price, the only difference between the BODi Bike & BODi Bike+ ( Formerly MYX II & MYX II Plus) is the additional equipment accompanying the purchase.
+BODi Bike+ buyers receive the following extra equipment:

 • One resistance band